STOLYPIN: Political stalemate leaves battlefield with casting vote

-However much well-meaning Westerners may speak glowingly of the need for talks between Kyiv and Moscow, at present there is no scope or prospect for any meaningful talks.
+However much well-meaning Westerners may speak glowingly of the need for talks between Kyiv and Moscow, at present there is no scope or prospect for any meaningful discussions.
 Instead, it looks like it will only be the battlefield that determines how, what and when any eventual negotiations may be.

 Ukraine's red lines

-On 4 October, Volodymyr Zelenskiy signed a decree formally ruling out talks with Vladimir Putin, while adding that “we are ready for a dialogue with Russia, but with another president of Russia.”
-This followed his speech to the UN General Assembly when he directly addressed those in the West who see some kind of solution to the conflict through Ukraine adopting a path of non-alignment: “Those who speak of neutrality mean something else.
+On 4 October, Volodymyr Zelenskiy signed a decree formally ruling out talks with Vladimir Putin, while adding: “we are ready for a dialogue with Russia, but with another president of Russia.”
+This followed his speech to the UN General Assembly when he directly addressed those in the West who see some kind of solution to the conflict through Ukraine adopting a path of non-alignment.
+“Those who speak of neutrality mean something else.
 They pretend to protect someone, but in reality they only protect their vested interests.”

 In many ways, Zelenskiy was speaking less to Moscow than to the West.
-Time and again he has ignored the usual diplomatic etiquette and tried to shame or cajole his sometimes-hesitant partners to up their game.
-In this case, he was likely seeking to head off any attempts for any of them to try and bring pressure to bear on Kyiv to make concessions in the name of a mirage of peace.
+Time and again he has ignored the usual diplomatic etiquette and tried to shame or cajole his sometimes hesitant partners to up their game.
+In this case, he was likely seeking to head off any attempts by any of them to try to bring pressure to bear on Kyiv to make concessions in the name of a mirage of peace.

 Moscow's strategy

-However, while Moscow continues to float the notion of talks, and claim that Kyiv is being prevented from negotiations by Western puppet-masters.
+However, Moscow continues to float the notion of talks and claim that Kyiv is being prevented from negotiating by its Western puppet-masters.
 At his recent press conference in Astana, for example, Putin said that “we are open.
 We have always said that we are open.
 We reached certain agreements in Istanbul, after all.
 These agreements were almost initialled.
 But as soon as our troops withdrew from Kyiv, the Kyiv authorities lost any interest in the talks.
 That is all there is to it.”

 This is disingenuous, to say the least.
 In any case, in practice Putin has made any such discussions effectively impossible by his decision to annex occupied territories (and, indeed, lay claim to lands not even currently under Russian control) on the basis of 'referenda' of not even tenuous legitimacy.
 In effect, this was the Russian president burning his own bridges behind him, hoping that this declaration of intent would sufficiently worry Kyiv and, more likely, the West when coupled with his unsubtle (if not especially convincing) hints of a nuclear option.